 Are you struggling to create a monthly budget and stick to it?
 Do you get overwhelmed by all of those sections on traditional budgets that seem to break down your finances until they are unrecognizable?
 You are not alone.
 A lot of people struggle with convoluted budgets that make them feel like they will never have enough money everything they need.
 This often leads to giving up before you even really try.
-That is why I’m sharing a new way of budgeting to help you finally get your finances on track.
+There are loads of ways that you could save money, for example you might want to consider taking a look at someone like Usave as they can help you find a cheaper energy provider.
+That’s only one way that you can save money.
+I understand that this type of thing can be stressful, that is why I’m sharing a new way of budgeting to help you finally get your finances on track.
 This system for easy monthly budgeting is simple and straight-forward.

 Affiliate links may be used in this post.
 Ordering a product through these links may result in a commission at no extra cost to you.
 Read the full disclosure here.